LGBTQI+ Futures

 There will also be some workshops online if you’d be unable to participate in person.

-Your participation in this research would be fully anonymous and your data will be protected.
+• Your participation in this research would be fully confidential and your data will be protected.

 This project has been ethically approved by the School of Geography and Planning at the University of Sheffield.